Adding an Organization to Wikidata

 Wikidata is the largest free knowledge database and a Wikipedia's sister project.
 Unlike Wikipedia, an organization is not described in nice sentences here, but rather presented in individual statements.

-The Wikidata data can then be freely used.
-For example, the data can be read in Wikipedia's infoboxes or graphs can be created.
-Queries can also be embedded in external pages.
-This is how the data for the list of largest organizations is pulled directly from Wikidata.
+The data from Wikidata can then be used freely.
+For example, the data in Wikipedia's infoboxes can be read out or graphs can be created.
+But queries can also be embedded on external pages.
+For instance, the data in the list of largest organizations is fetched directly from Wikidata.

-Here's a brief guide on how to add and maintain a nonprofit organization (whether association, foundation, nonprofit LLC, nonprofit corporation...) on Wikidata.
-For this, you should create your own account.
+For this, you should set up your own account.
 The account can be used for both Wikipedia and Wikidata.
-A general introduction is also available on Wikidata itself.
+Note that the account name is public.
+There is also a general introduction available in Wikidata itself.

-First, check if the organization already exists.
+First, you must check whether the organization already exists.
 Simply use the search function for this.
-If there's already an entry, verify that it's correct.
-Often there are entries like SOS Children's Villages, which don't represent the German organization but rather provide a general explanation of SOS Children's Villages.
+If an entry already exists, you still need to verify that it is correct.
+Often there are entries such as SOS-Kinderdorf, which do not represent the German organization, but are a general explanation of SOS-Kinderdorf.
 The German organization SOS-Kinderdorf e.V. is then a separate entry.

-Every organization should have the most important general information so it can be identified as a nonprofit organization.
+Every organization should have the most important general information so that it can also be recognized as a nonprofit organization.

-Important information should be accompanied by a source as reference.
-At minimum, a URL of the source and a date (accessed on) should be entered.
-A title, page number, date... can also be provided.
+Important information should be supplemented with a source as evidence.
+At least a URL of the source and a date (retrieved on) should be entered here.
+A title, page, date... can also be specified.

 • instance of (P31)

-A general indication of what this actually is.
-Commonly used is: nonprofit organization (Q163740).
+A general statement about what this actually is.
+For NPOs, nonprofit organization (Q163740) is used here.

 • inception (P571)